JunaidGool/registration_numbers_webapp/README.md

    This will install all the required dependencies.<br/>

 ### Starting the APP
-1. Open mongoDB and get your server started.<br/>
+1. Open mongoDB and get your server started, by following the steps below.<br/>
 2. In the command line, navigate to the project working folder.Once you are in the appropriate folder input this command
    ```javascript